 Outdoor space required by zone to balance development densities in a developing area.
-Detached open space shall be provided via dedication, onsite, or cash-in-lieu per City Zoning Code §14-16-3-8.
-See requirements in Section 10.3.
-Management responsibilities for dedicated lands shall be determined as part of the developer's dedication Detached open space agreement. requirements are in addition to, and calculated and administered separately, from usable open space or Impact Fees.
+Detached open space shall be provided via dedication, on-site, or cash-in-lieu per City Zoning Code §14-16-3-8.
+See requirements in Section 9.4 starting on page 143.
+Management responsibilities for dedicated lands shall be determined as part of the developer's dedication agreement.
+Detached open space requirements are in addition to, and calculated and administered separately, from usable open space or Impact Fees.

-Open Space, Developed:
+Open Space, Developed: Any portion of usable open space that has been improved from its natural state with a constructed private open space amenity, whether accessible privately or publicly (i.e. plaza, amphitheater, playground, balcony, etc.) .

-Any portion of usable open space that has been improved from its natural state with a constructed private open space amenity, whether accessible privately or publicly (i.e. plaza, amphitheater, playground, balcony, etc.).
+Open Space, Major Public (MPOS):

-Open Space, Major Public (MPOS): Publicly-owned spaces managed by City Open Space Division.
+Publicly-owned spaces managed by City Open Space Division.
 These are typically greater than five acres and may include natural resources, preserves, recreational facilities, dedicated lands, or trail corridors.
+The Petroglyph National Monument is Major Public Open Space, managed jointly by the National Park Service and City Open Space Division.

-Open Space, Usable: Outdoor space to be preserved on-site to help ensure livable conditions on each site.
-See Section 10.4.
-Management responsibilities to be determined as part of the developer's dedication agreement.
-On-site open space in non-residential and mixed use developments shall be accessible to the public, with the exception of balconies, porches, and courtyards.
+Open Space, Usable: Outdoor space to be preserved on-site and managed privately to help ensure livable conditions on each site.
+See Section 9.5 starting on page 144.
+On-site open space in non-residential and mixed use developments shall be accessible to the public, with the exception of balconies, porches, courtyards, and landscape areas.